Auto-Renewal Car Insurance: How It Works and How to Opt Out

 Step-by-Step: Canceling or Opting Out

 Step 2 — Secure replacement coverage first If you're switching insurers, bind your new policy before canceling the old one.
-Even a single-day insurance gap can have consequences — including being denied coverage for a claim or facing higher rates in the future.
+Even a single-day insurance gap can have serious consequences — including being denied coverage for a claim, facing fines, or seeing your future premiums spike significantly.
+Our step-by-step guide to canceling car insurance walks through the full process, including how pro-rata and short-rate refunds work.

 Step 3 — Contact your current insurer You can opt out or cancel via: